mouhyemen/RoboND-Project_Controls/README.md

 ![results](./images/results.png)

 ## 2. Sampling, Filtering, and Plane Fitting
 The objects in the environment are detected with the help of an RGB-D (red, green, blue - depth) camera.
-The data type representing the object is in the form of a point cloud.
-Point clouds need to be manipulated in order to decrease computational complexity, increase feature extraction, and/or any detection step.
+The data type representing an object is in the form of point clouds.

+Point clouds need to be manipulated in order to remove noise, decrease computational complexity, and/or increase feature extraction.

 ### 2.1 Voxel Sampling Point Clouds
-The word "pixel" is short for "picture element".
-Similarly, the word "voxel" is short for "volume element".
+Voxel stands for "volume element".
 The 3D point cloud can be divided into a regular 3D grid (right-image) of volume elements, similar to a 2D image divided into grids (left-image).
 Each individual cell in the grid is now a voxel and the 3D grid is known as a "voxel grid".
-The size of this grid is also called **leaf size**.
+The size of an individual voxel is also called **leaf size**.
 ![voxel_grid](./images/voxel_grid.png)

 A voxel grid filter allows you to downsample the data (along any dimension) by taking a spatial average of the points in the cloud confined within a voxel.
 The set of points which lie within the bounds of a voxel are assigned to that voxel and statistically combined into one output point.
-The point clouds are downsampled by choosing 3 different leaf sizes as shown below.
+The point clouds are downsampled using a **leaf size** of `0.005`.

 ![voxel](./images/voxel.png)